TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 Applying {prf:ref}`Thm:LeastSquares:NormalEquations` to the earlier example ({prf:ref}`Ex:LeastSquares:OrthogExample`), shows that in the case of _orthogonal_ vectors there is actually nothing new.
+This is illustrated in the next example.

 ::::{prf:example}
 :label: Ex:LeastSquares:OrthogExample2